 But not always.

 Take a paperclip.
 Straighten it.
 Then start bending it back and forth until it breaks.

 There are two ways of explaining what happened; why the paperclip failed...

-- The Repeatability Paradigm: The paperclip failed because Something Changed; you did something differently the last time you flexed the paperclip.
+- Something Changed: The paperclip failed because Something Changed; you did something differently the last time you flexed the paperclip.

-- The Camel's Back Paradigm: The paperclip failed due to Fatigue; due to the accumulated stress and damage of all of the flexes up until and including the last flex.
+- The Straw that Broke the Camel's Back: The paperclip failed due to Fatigue; due to the accumulated stress and damage of all of the flexes up until and including the last flex.

 I would hope you understand that the failure of the paperclip was a case of the Camel's Back -- of the material failing due to fatigue -- and not because you did something different on the last flex.

 The last flex was just the straw that broke the camel's back; the flex that (happened to) finish off the paperclip.
 The issue wasn't that the last flex was especially bad or even different.
 It just happened to be the one that pushed the paperclip past the breaking point.

 The paperclip would still have failed even if you were more Consistent in how you flexed it.

 I would argue that the Tommy John surgery and Thoracic Outlet Syndrome epidemic in baseball pitchers is being perpetuated by people's sticking with The Repeatability Paradigm when it's more of a Camel's Back scenario.